France Road Trip: Visiting Troyes With Kids

-On previous occasions when we have driven to the French Alps, we have stopped slap-bang in the middle of the champagne region enjoying some time in Reims and Epernay.
-Champagne is my favourite tipple so normally I’d be all for this stop-off but being pregnant it didn’t appeal.
-Watching my hubby devour the fizz instead of me didn’t sound like much fun!
-Instead, we headed further south to Troyes (pronounced ‘tois’) which was just over half-way to our first destination.
+On previous occasions when we have driven to the French Alps, we have stopped in the middle of the champagne region enjoying time in Reims and a night with kids in Epernay.
+This time, Troyes (pronounced ‘tois’) was just over half-way to our first destination and around a 3.5 hour drive from Calais.
+But is Troyes worth visiting?
+And what things are there to do in Troyes?

-The small city of 60,000 inhabitants lies on the outskirts of the famous sparkling wine region close to Burgundy and it is the ancient capital of Champagne.
-Although it is one hour away from the heartland and has no champagne cellars, there were a number of champagne bars which I looked at longingly.
+Troyes is a small city of just 60,000 inhabitants which lies on the outskirts of the famous Champagne region close to Burgundy and it is the ancient capital of Champagne.
+Although it is one hour away from the heartland and has no champagne cellars, there are a number of champagne bars and a coupe de champagne in the restaurants tastes very good indeed, especially after a long drive.

-The gem in Troyes’ crown though is its architecture.
+The gem in Troyes’ crown is its architecture.
 The quaint city is filled with 16th century half-timbered buildings.
 Wandering around the city, every side street and corner provided another photo opportunity as tall, colourful buildings looked down on us.
+Troyes is a stunning place to visit, feeling as though you are rooted in history but with some very modern bars, restaurants and crêperies.

 Timber houses in Troyes, France